-20 "When asked to bring a chart in from home, Mr. O'Brien 14:04 21 always brought it in the next day.
-However, there was an instance where a patient was in the Emergency 22 23 Department and the chart was requested.
-As it was in 24 Mr O'Brien's house, we had to contact him urgently and 25 fortunately he had not left the house at the time and 14.0526 was able to bring the chart into the hospital with him.
-27 The Head of Service, Martina Corrigan, was aware of 28 This is the only example of an emergency request thi s.
-29 for a chart that was in Mr. O'Brien's house".
+"When asked to bring a chart in from home, Mr. O'Brien 14:04 always brought it in the next day.
+However, there was an instance where a patient was in the Emergency Department and the chart was requested.
+As it was in Mr O'Brien's house, we had to contact him urgently and fortunately he had not left the house at the time and 14:05 was able to bring the chart into the hospital with him.
+The Head of Service, Martina Corrigan, was aware of this.
+This is the only example of an emergency request for a chart that was in Mr. O'Brien's house".